Why Pretrained Classifiers Work So Well in Few-Shot Learning

 Introduction

-The argument has three parts:
+The mathematical story has four moving parts:

 Interactive — Neural collapse and transfer in 3D